Tafasitamab + Lenalidomide for Non-Hodgkin's Lymphoma

 The trial requires that you stop taking certain medications, such as CD20-targeted therapy, chemotherapy, and other lymphoma-specific treatments, at least 14 days before starting the study.
 If you are on any of these treatments, you will need to discontinue them before participating.

-How is the drug combination of Tafasitamab and Lenalidomide unique for treating Non-Hodgkin's Lymphoma?
+What evidence suggests that the combination of Tafasitamab and Lenalidomide could be effective for Non-Hodgkin's Lymphoma?

 Who Is on the Research Team?